 - Minichromosome Maintenance Deficient 6 Homolog (S. Cerevisiae) 2

 External Ids for MCM6 Gene

 The protein encoded by this gene is one of the highly conserved mini-chromosome maintenance proteins (MCM) that are essential for the initiation of eukaryotic genome replication.
 The hexameric protein complex formed by the MCM proteins is a key component of the pre-replication complex (pre_RC) and may be involved in the formation of replication forks and in the recruitment of other DNA replication related proteins.
 The MCM complex consisting of this protein and MCM2, 4 and 7 proteins possesses DNA helicase activity, and may act as a DNA unwinding enzyme.
 The phosphorylation of the complex by CDC2 kinase reduces the helicase activity, suggesting a role in the regulation of DNA replication.
 Single nucleotide polymorphisms in the intron regions of this gene are associated with differential transcriptional activation of the promoter of the neighboring lactase gene and, thereby, influence lactose intolerance in early adulthood. [provided by RefSeq, May 2012]

 GeneCards Summary for MCM6 Gene

 MCM6 (Minichromosome Maintenance Complex Component 6) is a Protein Coding gene.
-Diseases associated with MCM6 include lactase persistence/nonpersistence and lactose intolerance.
-Among its related pathways are Cell Cycle, Mitotic and RB in Cancer.
-GO annotations related to this gene include identical protein binding and ATP-dependent DNA helicase activity.
+Diseases associated with MCM6 include Lactose Intolerance, Adult Type and Lactose Intolerance.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and E2F mediated regulation of DNA replication.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and ATP-dependent DNA helicase activity.